BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Calvette57/README.md

 Example: "AwesomeApp is licensed under the MIT License.
 See the 'License' section for more details."
 9. Contact Information
 Purpose: Provide a way for users to get in touch for support or contributions.
-Example: "For support, please contact us at support@awesomeapp.com or visit our website."
 ## 12. How can you succinctly convey the purpose and key features of a product?
 1. Start with a Clear Purpose Statement
 Purpose: Briefly explain what the product does and its main objective.